 But there is also another interpretation, which sees the migration phenomenon as something carefully induced to hit Europe within it, irrevocably undermining social cohesion.

-Kelly M. Greenhill of the Harvard Kennedy School called them "coercive engineered migrations, coercive designed emigrations ”ie "cross-border movements that are deliberately created or manipulated in order to extract political, military and / or economic concessions from one or more targeted states".
+Kelly M. Greenhill of Harvard Kennedy School called them "coercive engineered migrations, coercive designed emigrations ”ie "cross-border movements that are deliberately created or manipulated in order to extract political, military and / or economic concessions from one or more targeted states".

 An unconventional weapon, instrument of a new (asymmetrical) way of waging war, like the one theorized in the 1995 by two Chinese colonels, Quiao Liang and Wang Xiangsui, in the book "Guerra senza limits" (Libreria Editrice Goriziana, 2001), with the comment of Fabio Mini.